10 Ways to Cope with Difficult Relatives During the Holidays

 1. Adjust your attitude

-Worrying about an upcoming gathering can cause anxiety before it even starts, says Thomas C. Lian, MD, a psychiatrist and behavioral health medical director with Scripps Health.
+Worrying about an upcoming gathering can cause anxiety before it even starts, says Thomas C. Lian, MD, a psychiatrist and behavioral health medical director at Scripps.
+It’s better to focus on behaviors that can reduce anxiety and boost your mood, he says.

 Try focusing on the positive, says Stephen Shapero, MD, a family medicine physician at Scripps Coastal Medical Center Carlsbad.
 “Focus on the positive qualities of family members before gatherings, not the negatives,” he says.